Quail Egg Scotch Eggs with Harissa Dip

 - Preheat air fryer to 380 degrees for 5 minutes.

-- Cook eggs for 10 10 minutes, flipping over halfway through.
+- Cook quail scotch eggs in the air fryer 10 minutes, flipping over halfway through.

 - Cool, slice and enjoy!